-- To maintain and refine the long-range regional transportation system plan in ways which will meet local and State needs and Federal transportation planning requirements. - To monitor and promote the adoption and implementation of the regional transportation system plan. - To implement a congestion management process which will monitor existing levels of traffic congestion on the regional transportation system, evaluating those levels against forecast levels as identified in the adopted regional transportation system plan, and determining the need for amendments to that plan and the plan implementation schedule.
-The congestion management process is fully integrated with-that is, conducted as a part of-any amendment and reevaluation of the regional transportation system plan. - To help the Wisconsin Department of Transportation, the transit agencies in the Region, and concerned county and local governments in initiating the corridor studies identified in the regional transportation system plan. - To provide the necessary support to the Wisconsin Department of Natural Resources for the preparation of the State Implementation Plan for air quality attainment and to conduct necessary regional transportation plan conformity analyses. - To provide for public participation, education, and debate in the conduct of the ongoing regional land use and transportation system planning program, and to promote intergovernmental and interagency coordination in the conduct of the program.
+- To maintain and refine the long-range regional transportation plan (VISION 2050) in ways that will meet local and State needs and Federal transportation planning requirements. - To monitor and promote the adoption and implementation of VISION 2050. - To implement a congestion management process that monitors existing levels of traffic congestion on the regional transportation system, evaluating those levels against forecast levels as identified in VISION 2050, and determining the need for amendments to that plan and the plan implementation schedule.
+The congestion management process is fully integrated with-that is, conducted as a part of-any amendment and reevaluation of VISION 2050. - To help the Wisconsin Department of Transportation, the transit agencies in the Region, and concerned county and local governments in initiating the corridor studies identified in VISION 2050. - To provide the necessary support to the Wisconsin Department of Natural Resources for the preparation of the State Implementation Plan for air quality attainment and to conduct necessary regional transportation plan conformity analyses. - To provide for public participation, education, and debate in the conduct of the ongoing regional land use and transportation planning program, and to promote intergovernmental and interagency coordination in the conduct of the program.